19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of income of venture company

-13H\.—(1) The Minister may by regulations prescribe that any income of an approved venture company derived by it from making approved investments —
+13H\.—(1) The Minister may make regulations to provide that such income as the Minister may specify of an approved venture company derived by it from making approved investments is exempt from tax.

-(a) shall be exempt from tax; or

-(b) notwithstanding section 43, shall be taxed at such concessionary rate, not being more than 10%, as the Minister, or such person as he may appoint, may specify for each year of assessment.
+[Act 34 of 2016 wef 29/12/2016]

+(2) Regulations made under subsection (1) may provide for the determination of the amount of the income of an approved venture company to be exempted and for the deduction of losses otherwise than in accordance with section 37.

 [31/98]

-(2) Regulations made under subsection (1) may provide for the determination of the amount of the income of an approved venture company to be exempted or taxed at a concessionary rate and for the deduction of losses otherwise than in accordance with section 37.

-[31/98]
+[Act 34 of 2016 wef 29/12/2016]

-(2A) The exemption from tax or tax at a concessionary rate of the income of an approved venture company under regulations made under subsection (1) —
+(2A) The exemption from tax of the income of an approved venture company under regulations made under subsection (1) —

 (a) shall be for such period, not exceeding 10 years, as the Minister, or such person as he may appoint, may specify; and

 (b) in any particular case after the period referred to in paragraph (a), shall be for such further period or periods, not exceeding 5 years at any one time for each period, as the Minister, or such person as he may appoint, may specify.

 [31/98]

+[Act 34 of 2016 wef 29/12/2016]

 (2B) The total period under subsection (2A)(a) and the further period or periods under subsection (2A)(b) shall not in the aggregate exceed 15 years.